-11. Date, Time, and Place (the physical site of the hearing within the designated locale) of Hearing a.
-If the arbitration agreement does not specify the number of arbitrators or the parties do not agree otherwise, the dispute shall be heard and determined by one arbitrator.
+11. Date, Time, and Place (the physical site of the hearing within the designated locale) of Hearing b.
+Qualifications

 The arbitrator shall set the date, time, and place for each hearing.
 The parties shall respond to requests for hearing dates in a timely manner, be cooperative in scheduling the earliest practicable date, and adhere to the established hearing schedule.
 The AAA shall send a notice of hearing to the parties at least 10 days in advance of the hearing date, unless otherwise agreed by the parties.